In this tutorial, I will show you how to cover a box with fabric and make a very useful and pretty fabric bin.

 Coming back to the square basting stitch: normally, it should have been removed.
 However, for this cork fabric if I removed this stitch I would have had a row of holes there, clearly visible.
 The same would have been true for leather.
 Therefore I decided to sew a few rows of regular stitches over the basting stitch, framing the embroidery and avoiding the problem.

-As expected, the embroidery process is similar with embroidering leather, nothing special here.
+As expected, the embroidery process is similar to embroidering leather, nothing special here.
 After it was finished I took out the top film and removed the stabilizer.

 For the fourth edge, I have now only one line where the individual sides need to be sewn together and I will use the same decorative zigzag stitch used in the previous step.
 The two pieces of fabric need to be kept together but the fabric is quite thick and stiff, this now requires care but it is not really difficult.